fady17/identityProvider-/README.md

 ## ✨ Why This Exists

-During a logistics platform project, I needed a simple authentication system — but ended up going deeper than expected.
-What started as overengineering turned into a reusable identity layer I could use across all my future platforms and client projects.

 This identity provider is my attempt to **build once and reuse everywhere** — with support for:
 - Adding OAuth providers via the Admin UI
 - Issuing tenant-aware tokens